DontBlamethegenes/DontBlamethegenes/README.md

 - 👋 Hello, My name is Alberto!
-- 👀 I’m interested in Machine Learning, Website Design/Development, Business, Personal Development, and 3D design.
+- 👀 I’m interested in Machine Learning, Website Design/Development, Business, Personal Development, and 3D Design.
-- 🌱 I’m currently looking for a job as a Data Scientist.
+- 🌱 I’m currently looking for a job as a Data Scientist or a Data Analyst role that uses ML
 - 🕸️ Check out my website: www.untappedanalysis.com

 <!---